What is the primordial pouch (Cat Belly Flap)?

 Obesity is a serious and growing health concern among domestic cats.
 It is our responsibility to keep a close eye on our cats to make sure they don’t gain too much weight.

-- The obese cat’s belly has an overall rounder shape, that will not jiggle from side to side the way the skin of the primordial pouch does.
+- Obese cats: The obese cat’s belly has an overall rounded shape, that will not jiggle from side to side the way the skin of the primordial pouch does.
 You should be able to feel the ribs when you run your hands along the cat’s sides; if you can’t, the cat is overweight and should seek veterinary advice on ways to help the cat get down to a healthy weight.